 Naxitamab is currently in pivotal stage development (Study 201) for the treatment of pediatric R/R high-risk NB and received ODD and RPDD from the FDA for the treatment of NB in 2013 and 2017, respectively.
 The RPDD qualifies us for receipt of a PRV upon approval of naxitamab for treatment of NB by the FDA, if such approval occurs.
-In Study 12-230, we achieved an ORR of 57% in patients with pediatric R/R high-risk NB who had evaluable tumors and who did not have PD at study entry.
+In the dose escalation part of Study 12-230, we achieved an ORR of 57% in patients with pediatric R/R high-risk NB who had evaluable tumors and who did not have PD at study entry.
 Patients with these characteristics are the intended patient population for our first potential indication for treatment with naxitamab.
 Based on our discussions with the FDA, we believe that a 30% ORR (which is significantly different from a 20% ORR at a 95% CI) with a minimum 12-week duration of response may qualify for consideration of an expedited approval of naxitamab.
-We have proposed to the FDA that, pending comparability between the study population and the pharmacokinetics analysis in Study 12-230 and Study 201, the data from the two studies may be pooled for analysis.
+We have proposed to the FDA that, pending comparability between the study population in Study 12-230 and Study 201, the data from the two studies may be pooled for analysis.
 There would also be a post-marketing commitment to provide data on progression free survival, or PFS, supporting the efficacy of the product.
-We believe naxitamab has multiple potential advantages over other GD2 targeting antibodies such as dosing, administration and safety.
+We believe naxitamab has multiple potential advantages over other GD2 targeting antibodies such as higher doses administered on an outpatient basis.